 What is Classified as a Refugee?

-Refugees are people who have fled war, violence, conflict, or persecution and have crossed an international border to find safety in another country.
+Refugees have fled war, violence, conflict, or persecution and have crossed an international border to find safety in another country.

 Who Decides Who is a Refugee?